|For Chrome||For Firefox|

 By popular demand, I have made it easier for users to change the appearance of Detrumpify insults.

 First, if you want to edit the config file, you can still do so.
 Simply set a key called match_style to a value that is a valid CSS style for span element, and that style will be applied to all insults.

 However, you can now specify such a style right inside the extension options section.

 There are books on CSS styling, but to get you started, the basics are that you can string together any number of “ name: value; ” elements to get your desired style.

 |font-style: italic;||Makes the text italic.|

 |background-color: blue; color: red; font-style: italic;||makes red italic text on a blue background (not recommended)|

 None of the Detrumpify extensions/plugins will ever collect or transmit any information from you whatsoever.

 If you are using one of the default config files, the Chrome extension will GET the config file URL weekly in order to check for new insults.
-This means that if the url is http rather than https, someone scanning your network traffic could tell that you are running the plugin.
-Config files stored on ToolsOfOurTools are only available via http, but you can also host a file on dropbox, and use https for that if you are concerned.
+This URL is https, so the request and response are encrypted, but someone scanning your network traffic could tell that you are hitting toolsofourtools.org.

 Who am I?